areebaptech/Cricket/README.md

 # Cricket
-cricket is my favourite game.
+cricket is my favourite game and hobby.